42core-team/monorepo/wiki/README.md

 > First, make sure the **Docker container** is running properly, that you've cloned with SSH and that you're able to see logs from your bot in the terminal.
 Check for any errors in the console or in your logs.
 Double-check the user loop logic to ensure it’s being executed as expected.
 Quit the devcontainer and reopen it using the `make devcontainer` command.

 ### 📚 Are there any limitations to what I can add to the bot?
-> Your bot will be run in a seperate Docker container from the server and other bots, and this container won't have an internet connection.
+> Your bot will be run in a separate Docker container from the server and other bots, and this container won't have an internet connection.
 >
 > See also: [Running on the Website](7_website)